devendra061/yara/README.md

 Step 5: Create Yara rule using a text editor and give it a name (say myYaraRule.yara)

-Step 5: Run Yara tool [As an example: We have saved yara rule file at c:\rules and we are using yara tool to analyze files under c:\Downloads using the yara rule.]
+Step 5: Run Yara tool

+[For example: We have saved yara rule file at c:\rules and we are using yara tool to analyze files under c:\Downloads using the yara rule.]

         >yara64.exe  -r c:\rules\myYaraRule.yara  c:\Downloads
         [This should return all the files with the matching signatures/logics specified in the yara rule.]